Enlightenment Party: Description

 The Enlightenment Party orchestrated the Gapsin Coup after the Sino–French War with the promise of advice and support of Takezoe Shinichiro, the Japanese minister to Korea.
 Ultimately, the coup d'état was crushed by the Qing army, so Enlightenment Party members, such as Kim Ok-gyun, Bak Yeonghyo, Seo Jae-pil, among others, sought asylum in Japan or the United States.

 In 1894, the Japanese occupied Seoul restored King Gojong's father, Heungseon Daewongun, and established a pro-Japanese government under Kim Hong-jip and the Enlightenment Party's administration.
 They organized three cabinets; their politics were partially supported by the Japanese, indirectly resulting in them aiding and abetting Japan's influence.
 However, with the rise in popularity of the pro-Russian faction, the Enlightenment Party collapsed.

-After the establishment of the Korean Empire, the Gaehwa Party made policy which tried to stop the interruption of Japan.
+After the establishment of the Korean Empire, the Kaehwa Party made policy which tried to stop the interruption of Japan.